NASA-PDS/pds-view/preparation/transform/README.txt

 accessible, you can execute the "mvn site:run" command and view the documentation locally at http://localhost:8080.

+This project depends on the JAR files from the pds4-tools project.
+Perform the following commands to install those JAR files locally:

+% cd ../pds4-tools/superpom
+% cd mvn clean install
+% cd ../package
+% mvn clean install

 In order to create a complete distribution package, execute the following commands: